Documentation Index

 Username The username for the Jira user account.

-Password The password to assign to the user account.
+Password The password to assign to the new user account.

 Notifications When true, the user will receive email notifications for relevant events. false